 Smart Home Safety

-This week, Google announced that its Internet of Things (IoT) platform, Android Things is officially out of beta.
-Android Things provides hardware and software developers with all the necessary SDKs to build IoT devices.
-The company has partnered with hardware manufacturers, offering developer kits and a developer console, designed for managing devices and pushing over-the-air updates to both prototype and production devices.
-This is exciting news for developers interested in building connected devices, and companies are already jumping in with new products for the platform including Google, with their launch of Smart Displays for Google Assistant.
+The company has partnered with hardware manufacturers, offering developer kits and a developer console designed for managing devices and pushing over-the-air updates to both prototype and production devices.
+This is exciting news for developers interested in building connected devices, and companies are already jumping in with new products for the platform, including Google with their launch of Smart Displays for Google Assistant.